fuze-ac/api-specs/PUBLIC_API_SPEC.md

 - rely on public derived views as if they were all canonical internal truth
 - access internal service or admin-only APIs through public route naming

-### 29.2 `fuze-frontend-admin`
+### 32.2 `fuze-frontend-admin`

 The admin frontend may reference public routes for comparison or public-view verification, but it must not rely on public APIs as its primary operational surface.
 Admin workflows require separate privileged control APIs.

 The admin frontend must **not**:
 - use public routes to perform privileged support operations
-- use public routes to mutate treasury, governance, payout, or raw credits state
+- use public routes to mutate treasury, governance, payout, or raw Platform Credits state
 - treat public API visibility as sufficient for control-plane work

 ---

-## 30. Contract Derivation Notes
+## 33. Contract Derivation Notes

-### 30.1 OpenAPI / AsyncAPI derivation
+### 33.1 OpenAPI / AsyncAPI derivation

 This specification should drive the creation of: